ucsd-progsys/liquidhaskell/README.md

     $ cabal build tests:unit-neg --ghc-options=-fplugin-opt=LiquidHaskell:--no-termination

+Another useful option is to change the underlying solver:

+    $ cabal build tests:unit-pos --ghc-options=-fplugin-opt=LiquidHaskell:--smtsolver=cvc5

-Or your favorite number of threads, depending on cores etc.
+You can also modify the number of used threads, depending on cores etc.

 You can directly extend and run the tests by modifying the files in